mau-jac/1T6-F20/wk9/images_resolution.md

 <br>

-In the image below the landscape image is being cropped to multiple images of different aspect ratios:
+In the image below the landscape image is being cropped to multiple images of different aspect ratios (follow the colored lines).

 <br>